ragapp/ragapp/deployments/multiple-ragapps/README.md

 - Manage RAGApp containers through a manager UI
 - Start/Stop multiple RAGApp containers
-- Use Traefik for routing and to protect admin routes with authentication
+- Deploy with Traefik (reverse proxy) and Keycloak (Authentication and user management)

 ## How to start?